CholeskyQR with Randomization and Pivoting for Tall Matrices (CQRRPT)

 where $\mtx{Q}_k$ is $m \times k$ and $\mtx{R}_k$ is $k \times n$ and upper-triangular.
 In these terms, our analysis is concerned with bounding the \textit{reconstruction error} $\|\mtx{M}_n - \mtx{Q}_k \mtx{R}_k\|_{\mathrm{F}} / \|\mtx{M}\|_{\mathrm{F}}$ and the \textit{orthogonality loss} $\|\mtx{Q}_k^{\trans}\mtx{Q}_k - \mtx{I}_k \|_2$.

-Proving bounds on these quantities requires assumptions on the \code{qrcp} and \code{rank} subroutines.
+Proving bounds on these quantities requires assumptions on the \code{qrcp} and \code{rank} subroutines in \cref{alg:CQRRPT}.
 So far we have said very little about these points because they are ultimately design questions that have no single answer.
-In this section, our goal is to show that CQRRPT can be numerically stable \textit{unconditionally} on the input matrix and with mild assumptions on the implementation of its underlying linear algebraic operations.
-That is, we want to show that \code{qrcp} and \code{rank} can be implemented so that upon conditioning on $\mtx{S}$ being a $\distortion$-embedding for $\range(\mtx{M})$ (for some $\distortion \leq 1/2$), the reconstruction error and orthogonality loss are bounded above by a low-degree polynomial in $(n,m)$, independent of the numerical properties of $\mtx{M}$.
+In this section, our goal is to show that \code{qrcp} and \code{rank} can be implemented so that upon conditioning on $\mtx{S}$ being a $\distortion$-embedding for $\range(\mtx{M})$ (for some $\distortion \leq 1/2$), the reconstruction error and orthogonality loss are bounded above by low-degree polynomials in $(m, n)$.
 Such a result will directly imply that CQRRPT's properties introduced in \cref{sec:introduce_CQRRPT} and proven in \cref{sec:analysis_exact} are preserved under finite precision arithmetic.

 \paragraph{New notation.} \phantomsection{} For purposes of exposition in this section only, we adopt notation where scalars $x$ and $y$ are said to satisfy $x \lesssim y$ if $x \leq c y + G(n) \roundoff$, where $c$ is a constant close to $1$, $G(n)$ is a low-degree in the small matrix dimension $n$, and $\roundoff$ is a unit roundoff.\footnote{ The polynomials we use will never exceed degree four, and are typically degree one or two.}